 Looking at how nature works in dry coastal areas, researchers at Eindhoven University of Technology developed a temperature-sensitive smart textile.
 At night, when temperatures are low, the material is super-hydrophilic.
 This means the material attracts water and absorbs water from the air.
 The fibres swell up 4 times their size.
 When heated, the material turns super-hydrophobic.
 This means the material repels the water.
 The fibres contract and squeeze-out the water like a sponge.
 Hence our name.

 Preliminary research at the university shows that the material is able to absorb and release water over 3 times its own weight each cycle.
 This way, the material absorbs water from the air every night and releases it during the day.
-Extrapolating the current results, one square meter of the coated textile would produce up to 1.3 liter per day.
-The material is expected to work in dry coastal areas with sufficient difference in temperature between day and night.
+Extrapolating current results, one square meter of the coated textile would produce up to 1.3 liter per day.
+The material is expected to work in dry coastal areas with sufficient temperature difference between day and night.

 This way, water can be produced autonomously based on the natural temperature cycles of day and night.
 Completely off-grid and without the addition of energy.

 See this video of how the material works under the microscope.